Hilltop inflation and generation of helical magnetic field: Modified Maxwell's Equations in Cosmological Background

-However, the electromagnetic field will be assumed to depend on both time and spatial coordinates.
+In this section, we will determine the modified Maxwell's equations arising from the additional coupling between the inflaton and the electromagnetic field $A_{\mu}$.
+Unlike the scalar field, the electromagnetic field will be assumed to depend on both the time and the space coordinates.
 This does not affect the homogeneity and isotropy of the universe, since the energy density of the electromagnetic field is assumed to be not back-reacting on the background geometry.
-Thus given the background spacetime geometry presented in \ref{Mag_v1_13} the quantity $\nabla _{\mu}F^{\mu \nu}$ in \ref{Mag_v1_09} turns out to be,
+Thus given the background spacetime geometry, presented in \ref{Mag_v1_13}, the quantity $\nabla _{\mu}F^{\mu \nu}$ in \ref{Mag_v1_09} turns out to be,

-Since we want to write down the modified Maxwell's equations in the cosmological background, it is legitimate to break it up into temporal and spatial pieces.
-This requires computation of temporal and spatial components of $\nabla_{\mu}F^{\mu \nu}$ presented in \ref{Mag_v1_14}.
-Writing down the field tensor $F^{\mu \nu}$ in terms of the vector potential, the temporal component of \ref{Mag_v1_14} reads,

-In the above expression all the spatial derivatives are ordinary derivatives with respect to flat 3-space, such that the overall factor of $a^{2}$ outside the spatial flat slice has already been extracted.
-Thus one can freely raise or lower the spatial indices present in the final expression.
-In the same vein, we obtain the spatial components of \ref{Mag_v1_14} as,